Free Shipping Assembled + Apply for Finance

 Current status Current model Current model Discontinued — replaced by H7-C Current model

-Best for Production shops, varied material stacks, training new operators Entry-level walking foot work Legacy installations (parts still available) Classic Juki reliability, lighter duty
+Best for Production shops, varied material stacks, training new operators Entry-level walking foot work Legacy installations (parts still available) Classic Juki reliability, lighter-to-medium duty

-Specifications are published values from each manufacturer.
+Specifications are published values from each manufacturer's product catalog.
 The H7-C is the only machine in this comparison with AI-driven automatic adjustment.
-The Jack H6 has been discontinued and is being replaced in the Jack lineup by the H7-C — Supra Sewing continues to stock H6 parts and accessories.
+The Jack H6 has been discontinued and replaced in the Jack lineup by the H7-C — Supra Sewing continues to stock H6 parts and accessories for legacy installations.

 Specifications

-Motor 750W High Torque Direct Drive Servo Motor
+Motor High Torque Direct Drive Servo Motor (10.5 Nm)

 Drive Type Direct Drive